Marco-1012/Tic-Tac-Toe-Multiplayer/docu.md

 It is checked if the player is the Host.
 The Host always begins and has the X.
 If the player makes a move it is checked with the **playermove** Function.
 After it is checked the correspondig Button is disabled and replaced with X or O

+After ever round it is checked if there is a winner with the function **checkwin**.
+If somone won the current player will get a message saying "won".

+The rep variable is incremented by one each time a move is made